How to Remove a Toilet and Install a New One – A Complete Guide

 The toilet cistern is the tank that contains the water which is used for flushing.
 You need to remove it before you proceed to separate the rest of the toilet body.
 However, this step doesn’t apply to one-piece toilets, where the cistern is physically attached to the toilet itself.
 It’s therefore important that you’re aware of your toilet and cistern type so that you can take the best steps for removing it and installing the new one.

 Start off by removing the cistern lid, which should simply come off when lifted.
 It’s not usually attached to the cistern in any restrictive manner unless the toilet is fitted with a flush down button rather than a lever.
 From there, you need to use your screwdriver to unscrew the bolts at the base of the cistern.
+If you find that your flushing mechanism is faulty, replacing your flush button is a whole other topic to delve into.

 Once you’ve unscrewed them successfully, you can proceed to the next step.
 However, if it’s hard to remove the bolts because they are rusty, old, or screwed on too tightly, use a pair of pliers or a wrench to help you.